 The Postojna Caves Slovenia are one of the top attractions in the country.
 Even though it is crowded and very touristic, I really recommend a visit to this amazing network of underground caves in the Karst region.
-Here is my guide and photos to help you plan and imagine your visit.
+Below are my guide and photos to help you plan and imagine your visit.

 Navigate back to the complete Slovenia Travel Guide